 “I think it’s going to take a step up from where it was.
 Certainly you can see that a lot of guys are coming a long way to play for a huge purse and world ranking points.”

-Twenty-five teams are set to play, including Italians Francesco Molinari and Matteo Manassero, the Irish pair of Graeme McDowell and Shane Lowry and South Korea's K.J.
+There are 25 teams set to play, including Italians Francesco Molinari and Matteo Manassero, the Irish pair of Graeme McDowell and Shane Lowry and South Korea’s K.J.
 Choi and Bae Sang-moon.

-Fiji's Vijay Singh, who finished third in the Australian Masters, will be one of the approximately 15 players competing only in the individual competition which offers $7 million in prize money.
-The winning individual player gets $1.2 million; the winning team gets $600,000.
+Fiji’s Vijay Singh, who finished third in the Australian Masters, will be one of the approximately 15 players competing only in the individual competition which offers $7 million in prize money.
+The winning individual player gets $1.2 million, the winning team $600,000.

 On Monday, Singh was out on the 18th hole at Royal Melbourne practicing putting to various parts of the green.